bchay/Chat/README.md

 ### Installing

-You can use this program by going to [Chat](), or running your own version of the code.
+You can use this program by going to [Chat](https://bchay-chat.herokuapp.com/), or running your own version of the code.
 Once the code is cloned, run the `npm install` command.
+Next, create a folder in the respository called data, and a subfolder of db.
 Then, start up a [MongoDB](https://www.mongodb.com/) database, with a dbpath option of `./data/db`, which runs at the /data/db folder of the cloned repository.
 Then, run `mongo mongo-config.js` from the root of the repository to properly configure the database.
 Create a file named .env, and add `COOKIE_SECRET=` and then a large, randomly generated string.
 Save this to the project root.
 Finally, run `npm start` to finish the setup and launch the program.
 Navigate to localhost:8080 to view the project.
 The mongodb server must be running simultaneously.

 ## Built With